ejsalin/vlm-probing/README.md

 ## Reproducing Paper Results
 To reproduce the results of the experiments on a specific Vision-Language model and probing task:
-- Download the data for the probing task
+- Download the data for the relevant probing task

-- Compute the image region representations
+- Compute the image region representations following the model instructions

-- Compute the model representations for this dataset
+- Compute the joint image/text representations using the model for this dataset (it amounts to the last layer of the transformer)

-- Execute the probing task
+- Train the probing task on the representations and labels

-Our precomputed representations can be available on demand.

 ### Data